Getting Started

 $ sudo pacman -S sbcl

-To install SBCL on OS X, just do:
+To install SBCL on macOS, just do:

 $ brew install sbcl